Could a four day week ever work for law firms?

 There's some hope for a four day week for law firms

-Nevertheless, feedback from the case studies we have looked at are largely positive, both in regards to overall productivity and employee satisfaction.
+Nevertheless, feedback from the case studies are largely positive.
+Both in regards to overall productivity and employee satisfaction.
 The other potential beneficial aspects of a four-day week aren't inconsiderable either.
-The fact that other fee-earners could handle one lawyer's client on their day off could actually create multiple opportunities for client contact, increasing satisfaction and positive feedback by making them feel taken care of.
+Other fee-earners could handle one lawyer's client on their day off.
+This could create multiple opportunities for client contact, increasing satisfaction and positive feedback by making them feel taken care of.
 On top of that, employees having more interaction with clients may in turn be beneficial to staff engagement.

 'Beyond wellbeing, employees reported their teams were stronger and functioned better together, more satisfied with their jobs, more engaged and they felt their work had greater meaning.
 They also reported being more committed to the organisation and less likely to look elsewhere for a job.'

-And no matter what you think of it, the fact remains that the number of businesses offering shorter work weeks is rising.
+And no matter what you think of it, the number of law firms offering four day work weeks is rising.
 For potential employers, it's just another perk to compete against.
 According to a survey in April by the Society for Human Resource Management:

 'Fifteen percent of organizations offer four-day workweeks of 32 hours or less to at least some employees, up from 13% in 2017.'